LanceMcCarthy/DevReachCompanion/README.md

   * UWP
   * Xamarin.iOS
   * Xamarin.Android
-  * .NET Standard Class Library
+  * .NET Standard 2.0 Class Library
-  * Unit Tests

 > If you're building from source, visit the **ApiKeys.cs** class and insert your Azure and AppCenter information.